alanng10/Step/Docue/Imagine/a.md

 # Imagine

-Mind imagine video and audio has workload on body.
+Mind imagine video and audio can have workload on body.